3-day state bird festival to be held from Jan 15 in Bihar's Jamui district | Science-Environment

-The idea behind organising the bird festival in thestate is to sensitise and create awareness among the peopleabout birds especially about migratory birds, Singh said.
+The idea behind organising the bird festival in thestate is to sensitise and create awareness among the people about birds especially migratory birds, Singh said.

-Entry is free for participating in the festival, theprincipal secretary said, adding that school children willalso participate in the festival besides department willencourage people to grace the event so that they can knowabout birds and nature.
+Entry is free for participating in the festival, the principal secretary said, adding that school children will also participate in the festival besides the department will encourage people to grace the event so that they can know about birds and nature.

-The activities which will be held during the festivalinclude - bird race, bird quiz for kids/school children, cyclerally, kho kho, kabaddi, boating, bird watching, paintingcompetition, Kumar said.
+The activities which will be held during the festival include - bird race, bird quiz for kids/School children, cyclically, kho kho, kabaddi, boating, bird watching, painting competition, Kumar said.

 There are states such as Himachal Pradesh, Karnataka,Odisha, Nagaland, Goa which also host state-level birdfestival, he said.